You can still stream Hamilton on Disney Plus, but there is no free trial offer. How to watch

-Going out to see a movie or a play in a theater isn't quite the same these days due to the coronavirus pandemic, but you can now watch one of Broadway's biggest productions from home for a fraction of the ticket price.
-Disney Plus is now airing Hamilton, the Tony Award-winning hip-hop musical, as a movie that stars the original cast.
-However, the streaming service recently stopped offering free trials, so if you want to watch it, you'll need a paid subscription.
+Going out to see a play or movie in a theater isn't possible in a lot of places these days due to the coronavirus crisis.
+But you can now watch one of Broadway's biggest productions from home for just a fraction of the ticket price.
+Disney Plus is now airing the Tony Award-winning hip-hop musical Hamilton, as a movie starring the original cast.
+But if you want to watch it, you'll need a paid subscription.
+The streaming service recently stopped offering free trials to consumers.

-If Disney Plus hadn't changed the rules, it would have been bad for business -- millions of viewers could've watched Hamilton on a free trial basis and then canceled the channel before they actually had to pay for a subscription.
+If Disney Plus hadn't changed its rules, millions of viewers could've watched Hamilton on a free trial basis and then canceled before they actually had to pay for a subscription -- which is bad for business.
 That means if you want to see the theatrical release of Hamilton, you'll need to sign up for a paid subscriber account (read on for more details).

 If you're still on the fence about whether you want to subscribe to Disney Plus for Hamilton alone, you can read CNET's spoiler-free Hamilton review, or watch the trailer of the film below to help make up your mind.
 Here's our pro tip for catching every word of Hamilton, and here's why a filmed version of Hamilton is so significant.